buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The first change is an update to the default policy table to elevate the precedence for ULAs prefixes such that ULAs, like GUAs, carry a higher precedence than all IPv4 addresses, making IPv6 precedence over IPv4 consistent for both ULAs and GUAs.

 The second change is the introduction of the concept of known-local ULAs.
-RFC6724 includes a method by which nodes MAY provide more fine-grained support for further elevating the precedence for specific ULA prefixes, while leaving other general ULA prefixes at the precedence described in the previous paragraph.
-This document elevates the requirement for specific ULA prefixes to be inserted into the policy table to be a MUST, but only for observed prefixes that are known to be local, i.e., known-local ULAs.
-Nodes implementing this behavior will see ULA prefixes known to be local to the node's site having precedence over IPv4 addresses and also over IPv6 GUA addresses, such that they can use ULA addresses independently of global prefixes within their site and continue to use GUA-GUA address pairs to talk to destinations external to their site.
+RFC6724 includes a method by which nodes may provide more fine-grained support for further elevating the preference for specific ULA prefixes, while leaving other general ULA prefixes at the precedence described in the previous paragraph.
+This document elevates the requirement for specific ULA prefixes to be inserted into the policy table to be a “MUST”, but only for observed prefixes that are known to be local, i.e., known-local ULAs.

 These changes aim to improve the default handling of address selection for common cases, and unmanaged / automatic scenarios rather than those where DHCPv6 is deployed.
 The changes are discussed in more detail in the following sections, with a further section providing a summary of the proposed updates.